ppy/osu-wiki/news/2018/2018-03-28-project-loved-week-of-march-25th.md

 *written by ::Toy::{ user=2757689 }*

-It seems like at this point there's a small group of mappers who continuously pump out some high quality Polish content. ::XVoIR::{ user=2845588 } and his crew of ::Krfawy::{ user=1478292 }, [CptSqBany](https://osu.ppy.sh/users/3687666), ::Venex::{ user=4826159 } and [LukerMaster](https://osu.ppy.sh/users/2093623) have provided us with a fantastic set along with an osu!catch diff by ::Kyptoric::{ user=1361268 }.
+It seems like at this point there's a small group of mappers who continuously pump out some high quality Polish content. ::XVoIR::{ user=2845588 } and his crew of ::Krfawy::{ user=1478292 }, ::CptSqBany::{ user=3687666 }, ::Venex::{ user=4826159 } and ::LukerMaster::{ user=2093623 } have provided us with a fantastic set along with an osu!catch diff by ::Kyptoric::{ user=1361268 }.
 The top set began as a not entirely serious top diff that exploded in fame because of its big jump sections during each small kiai.
 Now with currently over 400 favorites, it's clear the map has reached a wider audience than originally anticipated, and deserves its spot in this week's Loved vote.

 [![](/wiki/shared/news/2018-03-28-project-loved-week-of-march-25th/osu/katayoku-no-tori.jpg)](https://osu.ppy.sh/community/forums/topics/721035)